 Jira is the alpha of her siblings and is very nosey.
-She loves to make sure that she knows what everyone else is up to.
-Jira is a very brave pup for such a young age.
-She was the first to take the leap and try swimming and loves to keep busy by following her keepers around to check in on what they’re doing – she sometimes even helps with the raking!
-If you can’t spot her for being the most playful of the group, you will definitely notice a long white stripe on her face against her yellow coat!
+She loves to make sure she knows what everyone else is up to.
+Jira is very brave for such a young Dingo.
+She was the first to take the leap and try swimming and loves to keep busy by following her keeps around to check what they are doing - she sometimes even helps with the raking!
+Jira is the most playful of the group and has a long white stripe on her face.

 Age: 13 Years (DOB 1/9/2003)